San Antonio Drug Crime Attorney

 - Past convictions

-If you’re searching for a qualified drug crime lawyer, then contact Hoelscher Gebbia Cepeda, PLLC.
-Our team has extensive knowledge of the procedures police use to make an arrest, and so can determine if your rights were violated during the process.
+If you’re searching for a qualified drug crime lawyer, then contact Hoelscher Gebbia Cepeda, PLLC in South Texas.
+Our law firm has extensive knowledge of the procedures police use to make an arrest, and so can determine if your constitutional rights were violated during the process.

-Contact us and speak with a lawyer by calling (210) 222-9132 or by completing our online contact form.
+Contact our law office in Bexar County and speak with a lawyer by calling (210) 222-9132 or by completing our online contact form.
+We offer free consultations.